-Our community development projects in Costa Rica are based in the town of Cimarrones, a small town bordering the provinces of Cartoga and Limon.
-The community is located in the central valley region, known for its wildlife diversity, expansive farmlands and coffee plantations.
+Our community development projects in Costa Rica are based in Cartago, a mid-sized city located 45 minutes from San Jose, the capital city.
+The community is located in the Central Valley region, known for its diverse wildlife, expansive farmlands and coffee plantations.
 Here you’ll work with local educators to increase English literacy and other competencies among both young and adult learners.
-Or you can work with local women’s organisations to address equal access to professional and business opportunities.

 Volunteers who join a program in Costa Rica will need to have a grasp of Spanish.
 If you aren’t already proficient, here’s your chance to learn a new language – you’ll be able to take Spanish lessons on our GVI base.
-Known for its laid-back “Pura Vida” lifestyle, there are plenty of ways to enjoy your free time in Costa Rica.
-Go on a walking tour of the capital city of San Jose, tour a local pineapple plantation, go a waterfall hike or spend the day in the Cahuita National Park which has the largest system of coral reefs in Costa Rica.
+Known for its laid-back pura vida lifestyle, there are plenty of ways to enjoy your free time in Costa Rica.
+Enjoy a walking tour of the capital city of San Jose, tour a local pineapple plantation, go on a waterfall hike or spend the day in the Cahuita National Park which has the largest system of coral reefs in Costa Rica.